 The powerhead can be installed via suction cups and it’s small enough to not create any visible footprint in the tank.

 - Ideal for buyers on a strict budget

 3. SUNSUN JVP Fish Tank Powerhead

 It’s designed specifically to be easy to install even if you’ve never handled one before.
-It’s simply a plug and play device that creates decent current without making buzzing noises.
+It’s simply a plug-and-play device that creates a decent current without making buzzing noises.

 - Good value for its price

 4. Marineland Aquarium Power Head